willklein/design-system-success/slides.md

 <!--
 I'll never forget my last release demo in May 2023.
 Along with a design partner in Ireland, Zoe, thank you by the way, we put together a Boy Bands theme.

 We had a playlist of pop favorites from the late 90s and early 2000s.
-We dressed up like we were pop stars, and sprinkled lyrics everywhere in our presentation.
+We dressed up like we were music stars, and sprinkled lyrics everywhere in our presentation.

 we made it a party, and I think this was an undercount, but I think we had somewhere over 70 folks join in our single biggest Zoom call ever
 -->